-Ephesians 2:1-7
+Ephesians 2:1-5

-And although you were dead in your transgressions and sins, in which you formerly lived according to this world’s present path, according to the ruler of the kingdom of the air, the ruler of the spirit that is now energizing the sons of disobedience, among whom all of us also formerly lived out our lives in the cravings of our flesh, indulging the desires of the flesh and the mind, and were by nature children of wrath even as the rest…But God, being rich in mercy, because of his great love with which he loved us, even though we were dead in transgressions, made us alive together with Christ – by grace you are saved! – and he raised us up with him and seated us with him in the heavenly realms in Christ Jesus, to demonstrate in the coming ages the surpassing wealth of his grace in kindness toward us in Christ Jesus
+And although you were dead in your transgressions and sins, in which you formerly lived according to this world’s present path, according to the ruler of the kingdom of the air, the ruler of the spirit that is now energizing the sons of disobedience, among whom all of us also formerly lived out our lives in the cravings of our flesh, indulging the desires of the flesh and the mind, and were by nature children of wrath even as the rest…But God, being rich in mercy, because of his great love with which he loved us, even though we were dead in transgressions, made us alive together with Christ – by grace you are saved!

 All of humanities problems can be traced back to the fall in the Garden of Eden.
 We’ve got a sin problem.
 By birth, by nature, and by choice, we are all sinners.
 And this brings us to our second dilemma.
 Because we are born sinners, we are spiritually dead and separated from God.
 What is more, if we remain in this condition (only physically born) we will be eternally lost.
 To alter this sad state requires a miraculous birth—a spiritual birth (John 3:1-20).